mcnuttandrew/color-buddy/public/lang-docs.md

-### Playful affects can have light blues, beiges, and grays
+### Playful affects can have light blues, beiges, and grays [sequential, diverging, categorical] tags required: (playful)

 Description: Palettes that seek to be playful should have at least one light blue, beige, or gray.
 See "Affective color in visualization" for more.